Agiliway

-Agiliway is a custom software development and consulting company with offices in Austin (Texas), Lviv, Chernivtsi (Ukraine), and Krakow (Poland).
+Agiliway is a custom software development and IT consulting ISO-certified company headquartered in Austin (Texas), with development centers in Poland (Kraków) and Ukraine (Lviv, Chernivtsi, Ivano-Frankivsk).

 History

 Agiliway was founded in 2015.
 In 2018, Agiliway released its first product – a mobile application for CiviCRM catering to the needs of NGOs and non-profit organizations called CiviMobile.

 The application has a number of major releases and is available in ten different languages: English, German, French, Italian, Spanish, Colombian Spanish, Dutch, Hungarian, Ukrainian and Polish.
+CiviMobile helps to get easy access to open-source CiviCRM, which is reportedly used by more than 11 000 non-profits.

+In February 2021, Agiliway launched the free Agiliway Training Center with a Clojure Internship Program offering scholarships for best students.
+Since then, Agiliway Training Center conducted variety of programs in topics, like Clojure, .NET, Java, React, Microsoft Azure, and others.
 In December 2021, Agiliway donated new technical equipment to the Department of Information Systems and Networks of Lviv Polytechnic National University.

+Awards and recognitions

+In 2021 Agiliway completed ISO/IEC27001:2013 certification (certificate No:ISMS 0621 005283).
+In 2022 Agiliway received TOP 1000 Global Service Providers in 2022 award by Clutch and was recognized as Microsoft Gold Partner.